 We were driving from Invercargill to Kingston when we saw the sign saying ‘Milford Sound’.
 It was before noon and we were half an hour from the next house.
 We could only check in at 4 pm.
 We still hadn’t decided whether to go and see it or skip it.
 And then we thought ‘What did we have to lose?’.
 The weather was beautiful, the kids were being nice and happy, we were fine, the car needed gas, but we could stop in Te Anau and fuel it up.

-A spontaneous trip to Milford Sound (NZ), with kids
+A spontaneous trip from Queenstown to Milford Sound (NZ), with kids

-We checked on the map: it would take us 2,5 hours to get there.
+We checked the map: it would take us 2,5 hours to get there.
 Fine by us.